 Who are ClearScore?

 ClearScore are a company dedicated to giving you your credit score and report, for free, forever.
-They’re regulated by the Financial Conduct Authority and currently have over 3 million users.
+They currently have over 19 million users world wide.
 ClearScore use your credit score and report, generated by Equifax, to allow you to find the most suitable credit cards and loans available.
 They’re also a great source of free information, guides, and tips.

 What’s Clearscore's background?